Kashmir: Primary schools set to reopen today amid restrictions in some parts of Valley

 Meanwhile, a magistrate told AFP that at least 4,000 people were arrested and detained under the Public Safety Act in the past two weeks.
 “Most of them were flown out of Kashmir because prisons here have run out of capacity,” the magistrate said.
 He added that he had used a satellite phone to collate the figures.

-Several political leaders, including former chief ministers Omar Abdullah and Mehbooba Mufti, are under detention.
+Several political leaders – including former chief ministers Omar Abdullah, Farooq Abudullah Mehbooba Mufti, Peoples Conference leader Sajad Lone, Jammu Kashmir Peoples Movement leader Shah Faesal, and state Congress chief Ghulam Ahmad Mir – are under detention.
 The administration had said on Friday that preventive detentions were being continuously reviewed, and “appropriate decisions will be made based on law and order assessments”.

 The state government has so far not given any official statement on the number of detentions.
+According to The Indian Express, some of the other top politicians who have been detained are Srinagar Mayor Junaid Mattu, former state Congress leader Saifuddin Soz, former minister and Mehbooba Mufti’s close aide Naeem Akhtar, and former ministers and National Conference leaders Ali Mohammad Sagar and Abdul Rahim Rather.

+Asked about the future of these politicians, Minister of State for Prime Minister’s Office Jitendra Singh told The Indian Express: “Actually I do not see any future for them.
+They are also realising that their political innings has come to an end.
+It is only some section of the media that wants to see some future, so that the story can carry on.
+The story has ended.”